k-ohtake/advection-diffusion-neg/README.md

 ## eigenvalue_QLLU-AD/contour_sigma.py

-This is a code for computing eigenvalues for QLLU-AD and plotting critical curves.
+This is a code for computing eigenvalues of QLLU-AD and plotting critical curves.

 Language: Python ver 3.12.4
 Packages: